February 5, 2025

 With a clearer picture of your Ikigai, it’s time to take focused action:

-Remember, finding your Ikigai is an ongoing process.
+Remember: Finding your Ikigai is an ongoing process.
 Be prepared to adjust and refine as you gain more experience in the civilian world.

-Your Next Calling
+Your Next Mission

 Ready to find your post-military Ikigai?
 Start mapping out your four elements today.
 If you’d like to learn more, collective leaders Wayne and Elly have released a video series all about Ikigai.
 Check it out here.